-But both the Hebrews and the Greeks came to use the term in a figurative sense, for deep feelings of tenderness and compassion — much as when we use the term “heart,” as in, “I love her with all my heart.”
-There are several instances of where this word is employed to describe Christ’s feelings for the unfortunate.
+But both the Hebrews and the Greeks came to use the term in a figurative sense, for deep feelings of tenderness and compassion — much as when we use the term “heart,” as in “I love her with all my heart.”
+There are several instances where this word is employed to describe Christ’s feelings for the unfortunate.

-Jesus had this emotion for a poor man who was afflicted with the dreaded disease, leprosy (Mark 1:41).
+Jesus had this emotion for a poor man who was afflicted with the dreaded disease, leprosy (Mk.
+1:41).
 The gentleman met Christ, kneeled before him, and begged: “If you will, you can make me clean.”
 What confidence he had.

 The Lord, “moved with compassion,” responded, “I will.”
 With but a touch of the Savior’s hand the man was instantly cleansed.
-Someone has aptly commented that it was only on account of the Lord’s compassion that he had a “hand” with which to touch the gentleman!
+Someone has aptly commented that it was only on account of the Lord’s compassion that he had a hand with which to touch the gentleman!

-The purpose of the miracle, of course, was to establish the Messiah’s credibility as a teacher “come from God” (cf. John 3:2).
+The purpose of the miracle, of course, was to establish the Messiah’s credibility as a teacher “come from God” (cf. Jn.
+3:2).
 Nevertheless, we must not overlook the fact that Jesus had sincere feelings for this man’s horrible plight.